Counseling Degrees and Programs in Rhode Island

 Rhode Island College

-Rhode Island College (RIC) offers a Bachelor of Science (BS) in Psychology with a concentration in Chemical Dependency/Addiction Studies.
-The degree comprises 120 credits with required coursework in psychology, writing, and math.
+Rhode Island College (RIC) offers a Bachelor of Science (BS) in Behavioral Health Studies comprising 120 credits with required coursework in psychology, writing, and math.
 Students also complete 68 credits in the major area, including courses such as Drugs and Chemical Dependency; Theories of Psychological Intervention; and Physiological Psychology.
-The program is designed to prepare students for careers in the addiction counseling and chemical dependency fields.
-Coursework in the BS program may be applied towards state educational requirements for the Provisional Alcohol and Drug Counselor (PADC) and Certified Alcohol and Drug Counselor (CADC) credentials.
+The program is designed to prepare students for careers in chemical dependency counseling or to pursue advanced counseling degrees.
+Coursework in the BS program may be applied toward state educational requirements for the Provisional Alcohol and Drug Counselor (PADC) and Certified Alcohol and Drug Counselor (CADC) credentials.
 RIC also offers two counseling programs at the graduate/postgraduate level.
 The 60-credit Master of Science (MS) in Clinical Mental Health Counseling is accredited by CACREP and meets state coursework requirements for the Clinical Mental Health Counselor (CMHC) credential.
 The program focuses on clinical counseling skills and the integration of research into evidence-based practice.
-Individuals who have a master’s degree in counseling but require additional coursework to meet state licensure requirements can apply to the Certificate in Graduate Studies in Advanced Counseling program, which can be customized to their needs.
+Individuals who have a master’s degree in counseling but require additional coursework to meet state licensure requirements can apply to the Certificate in Graduate Studies (CGS) in Advanced Counseling program, which can be customized to their needs.

 Traditional Graduate Programs